-From lightweight liners to extra-warm options, we found the best winter gloves to meet every budget, temperature, and snow-covered sport.
+From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 Keeping your hands warm can make the difference between a memorable time outdoors and a miserable one.
-Whether you suffer from Raynaud’s disease and need more hand heat than your body can generate or you’re looking for a light layer to keep your fingers warm when you set out for a run, there’s a glove out there that’s perfect for you.
+Whether you need more hand heat than your body can generate or you’re looking for a light layer to keep your fingers warm when you set out for a run, there’s a glove out there that’s perfect for you.

-And while there isn’t a single glove that suits everyone, we broke them into categories so you can find the best gloves for you.
-For more help finding the right fit, be sure to check out the buyer’s guide at the end of this article.
-This article focuses on gloves; if you’re looking for mitts, check out our guide to the best winter mittens.
+And while there isn’t a single glove that suits everyone, we broke them into categories so you can make an informed choice based on your needs.
+For more help finding the right fit, be sure to check out our comparison chart to help you steer your decision-making.
+Also, check out the buyer’s guide and FAQ section at the end of this article for additional tips.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for:

-If you want warm hands this winter regardless of what you’re doing, Norrøna’s trollveggen GORE-TEX ($199) can’t be beat.
+If you want warm hands this winter regardless of what you’re doing, Norrøna’s trollveggen GORE-TEX ($229) is our pick for the best winter glove.
 It’s made for mountaineering with a mid-length cuff and goat leather palm.

 But you don’t need to have big-mountain summits on your bucket list to wear them.
 These gloves are significantly lighter and more supple than other big mitts, with a tough cuff that’s light, flexible, and trim, which makes them easy to slip on.